A poem from a strange daughter

 Happy birthday – psalm 58 to the creator of hope & faith

 Insightful are those who keep a track of the moments lived in the presence

 & know how to make all of it count.

-Posted on May 18, 2019, in poetry and tagged celebration, child, Emotions, family, Life, Love, mortality, motherhood, parenthood, poems, poetry, Relationships.
+Posted on May 18, 2019, in POETRY and tagged Emotions, family, Life, Love, mortality, motherhood, parenthood, poems, POETRY, Relationships.
 Bookmark the permalink.
 Leave a comment.